drmchris21/ABG-Calculator-HP35s/README.md

 Editing instructions

-There are 3 tab separated files for every program label A, B and C.

 Configure your editor to display 8 spaces per tab.

 The first column is the line number ex.
 A015 (always a capital letter and 3 digits).